K12 Mentors

 617-726-0637

 Dr. Bassett has been working in South Africa since 2004 and has developed strong collaborations and infrastructure in Durban and Cape Town for performing clinical research related to HIV and tuberculosis (TB).
 She has established multiple clinical cohorts in South Africa requiring long-term follow-up, including a cohort of patients enrolled prior to HIV testing to evaluate linkage to HIV care.
 She was among the first to document high acceptability and uptake of HIV testing but poor rates of linkage to CD4 count testing and ART initiation and played a central role in quantifying early steps in the HIV care cascade in sub-Saharan Africa.
 She completed the Sizanani trial, a randomized trial to evaluate the efficacy of a health system navigator in improving linkage to HIV care and TB treatment completion at four clinical sites in Durban (R01 MH090326).
 Dr. Bassett has been working in Umlazi Township since 2011, when she began to collaborate with AIDS Healthcare Foundation/iThembalabantu Clinic to evaluate mobile, community-based HIV testing.
 She is currently assessing the impact of South Africa’s Central Chronic Medicine Dispensing and Distribution program (R01 MH114997) in Umlazi using the RE-AIM framework.
 Dr. Bassett also works as an Infectious Disease physician at Massachusetts General Hospital.
-Dr. Bassett has mentored > 15 predoctoral and postdoctoral investigators, including several K awardees performing implementation science research.
+Dr. Bassett has mentored more than 15 predoctoral and postdoctoral investigators, including several K awardees performing implementation science research.
 Dr. Bassett is the recipient of the 2015 HIV Medicine Association Research Award and the 2013 Harvard Medical School Young Mentor Award.

 Joan A. Camprodon-Gimenez, MD, PhD